zencart/documentation/content/user/sideboxes/sidebox_list.md

       <img alt="Product Notifications Sidebox" src="/images/sidebox_product_notifications.png" />
    </div>
    <div class="notes_col">
-      The <strong>product_notifications</strong> sidebox allows a customer to subscribe to product notifications that you post using the Newsletter and Product Notifications Manager. <br>
+      The <strong>product_notifications</strong> sidebox allows a customer to subscribe to product notifications that you post using the <a href="/user/admin_pages/tools/newsletter/">Newsletter and Product Notifications Manager</a>. <br>
    </div>
 </div>
 <br clear="all">